 Fig. 8.14.
 Vanishing point formation. (a) Plane to line camera.
 The points X_i , i = 1, ..., 4 are equally spaced on the world line, but their spacing on the image line monotonically decreases.
 In the limit $X \longrightarrow$ the world point is imaged at x = v on the vertical image line, and at x = v on the inclined image line.
 Thus the vanishing point of the world line is obtained by intersecting the image plane with a ray parallel to the world line through the camera centre C. (b) 3-space to plane camera.
-The vanishing point, v, of a line with direction d is the intersection of the image plane with a ray parallel to d through C. The world line may be parametrized as X() = A + D, where A is a point on the line, and $D = (d^T, 0)^T$.
+The vanishing point, v, of a line with direction d is the intersection of the image plane with a ray parallel to the direction d is the intersection of the image plane with a ray parallel to the line may be parametrized as X() = A + D, where A is a point on the line, and $D = (d^T, 0)^T$.

 Fig. 8.16.
 Vanishing line formation. (a) The two sets of parallel lines on the scene plane converge to the vanishing points v_1 and v_2 in the image.
 The line 1 through v_1 and v_2 is the vanishing line of the plane. (b) The vanishing line 1 of a plane π is obtained by intersecting the image plane with a plane through the camera centre C and parallel to π .

-(a)

-(b)

-(f)

-Courtesy: Szeliski In case of a set of arbitrary views (multi-view geometry) used for 3-D reconstruction (object structure, surface geometry, modeling etc.), methods used involve:
+In case of a set of arbitrary views (multi-view geometry) used for 3-D reconstruction (object structure, surface geometry, modeling etc.), methods used involve:

 - KLT (Kanade-Lucas-Tomasi)- tracker

 - Bundle adjustment and RANSAC

 - 8-point DLT algorithm

 - Zhang's scene homography

 - Tri-focal tensors

 - Cheriality and DIAC

 - Auto-calibration

 - Affine to Metric reconstruction

 - Stratification

 - Kruppa's eqn. for infinite homography